dwyl/sendemail/README.md

 Whether you choose AWS or Mailgun, you start off in a _sandbox environment_

 This means, generally:

 - low limit on the number of emails you can send (usually daily allowance)
 - you can send to and from only verified (manually whitelisted) email addresses, not any random email address from a random person stumbling across your site as in production use

-You're going to want to move out of this environment for sending email on a public project (in most cases)
+You're going to want to move out of this environment for sending email on a public project (in most cases).

 #### AWS SES